 I think that's an unfair definition of a scam.
 What we're referring to in this review is a flat-out scam, where a company, individual or organization takes your time and/or money through deception and gives you nothing in return.

 By that definition, no… I do not think Vindale is a scam.
-They are a legitimate company who have been around for a long time, and while you can find complaints against them and accusations of being scam, I would not call them one.
+They are a legitimate company who are one of a few like Pinecone Research, have been around for such a long time.
+While you can find complaints against them and accusations of being scam, I would not call them one.

 I can certainly understand why people would be frustrated though, and the word scam is thrown around quite easily. (according to a friend, the cable company is a scam)

 Like most online survey companies, Vindale has it fair share of both positive and negative reviews.